Thomas Hardiman: Early life and education

 Hardiman was born in 1965 in Winchester, Massachusetts, and was raised in Waltham.
-His father, Robert, owned and operated a taxicab and school transportation business and his mother, Judith (nee' Kohler), was a homemaker and bookkeeper for the family business.
+His father, Robert, owned and operated a taxicab and school transportation business and his mother, Judith (née' Kohler), was a homemaker and bookkeeper for the family business.

 As a teenager, Hardiman began working part-time as a taxi driver, which he continued to do throughout high school and college.
 In 1983, he graduated from Waltham High School.

 He was the first person in his family to graduate from college, receiving a Bachelor of Arts degree from the University of Notre Dame on an academic scholarship and graduating with honors in 1987.
 He then studied law at Georgetown University Law Center, where he served as an editor of the Georgetown Law Journal and made the semi-finals of the Robert J. Beaudry Moot Court Competition, while working at law firms during the summers and academic terms to help pay his tuition.
 He received a Juris Doctor with honors in 1990.

 Early career

 After graduation, Hardiman joined the Washington, DC, office of the law firm Skadden, Arps, Slate, Meagher & Flom, where he was an associate in the litigation department from 1989 to 1992.
-From 1992–1999, he practiced with the Pittsburgh law firm of Titus & McConomy as an associate and then from 1996 to 1999 as a partner.
+From 1992 to 1999, he practiced with the Pittsburgh law firm of Titus & McConomy as an associate and then from 1996 to 1999 as a partner.
 From 1999 to 2003, he was a partner in the litigation department at law firm of Reed Smith, also in Pittsburgh.
 His practice consisted mainly of civil and white-collar criminal litigation.

 Federal judicial service

 District court service

 Hardiman was appointed by President George W. Bush to be a judge of the United States District Court for the Western District of Pennsylvania.
 He was nominated to a seat on April 9, 2003, and was confirmed by a voice vote on October 22, 2003.
-He received his commission on October 27, 2003 and took the bench on November 1, 2003.
-His service as a district court judge was terminated on April 5, 2007 when he was elevated to the court of appeals.
+He received his commission on October 27, 2003, and took the bench on November 1, 2003.
+His service as a district court judge was terminated on April 5, 2007, when he was elevated to the court of appeals.

 Court of appeals service

 Hardiman was subsequently nominated to the Third Circuit by President Bush on January 9, 2007, to fill a seat vacated by Judge Richard Lowell Nygaard, who assumed senior status in 2005.
-Hardiman was confirmed by the Senate on March 15, 2007 by a 95–0 vote.
+Hardiman was confirmed by the Senate on March 15, 2007, by a 95–0 vote.
 He received his commission on April 2, 2007.